squadwuschel/MvcControllerToProxyGenerator/README.md

 1. Configure the T4 template settings
 2. Configure your controllers by adding the right CreateProxy attribute to each function (AJAX call)
-3. Build the entire Solution, because the T4 Script looks up your assemblies for the added attributes
+3. Build the entire Solution, because the T4 Script looks up your compiled assemblies for the added attributes
 4. Run the T4 Script with "**Run Custom Tool**"

 For a detailed infos, please read the complete Readme :-)